annafu1/BlueJ.NaiveTicket/README.md

 ### Exercise 2.18
 * Can you guess what types some of the `Book` class’s fields might be?
+	types: int
+	types: String
+	types: float
 * Can you assume anything about the names of its fields?

-READ upto and INCLUDING section 2.15 of this chapter.
+It should be related to the 'Book' class (ex. title, author, barcode/serial number) READ upto and INCLUDING section 2.15 of this chapter.